 - : Setting your encryption mode to Off (not recommended) redirects any HTTPS request to plaintext HTTP.

 - : Setting your encryption mode to Flexible makes your site partially secure.
 Cloudflare allows HTTPS connections between your visitor and Cloudflare, but all connections between Cloudflare and your origin are made through HTTP.
 As a result, an SSL certificate is not required on your origin.

 - : When you set your encryption mode to Full, Cloudflare allows HTTPS connections between your visitor and Cloudflare and makes connections to the origin using the scheme requested by the visitor.
 If your visitor uses

-http:// was used then Cloudflare will connect to the origin using plaintext HTTP or if
+http, then Cloudflare connects to the origin using plaintext HTTP and vice versa.